A diaphragmatic hernia is a birth

 In this condition, your baby’s

 heart, lungs, and abdominal organs are all in the chest cavity.
-This doesn’t give your
+As a result, your

-baby’s lungs enough space to form like they should.
-This can cause your baby’s lungs to
+lungs don’t have enough space to form like they should.
+It can cause your baby’s lungs

 Underdeveloped lungs can make it

 hard for a baby to breathe right after birth.
-This is why a diaphragmatic hernia is a
+It’s why a diaphragmatic hernia is a